Motok1/eve2clab/README.md

     - `REGISTRY` to your container registry (usually this should be `vrnetlab`).
     - `file_path` to the name of your `.unl` file (including file extension).

-1. Run `parse.py`, you should get the topology outputted as `topo.clab.yaml` and any startup configs under the `./configs` dir.
+1. Run `parse.py`.
+A new export directory with the lab name should be created.
+In that directory you will find:

+- Converted containerlab topology
+- Any startup configurations under the 'config' directory.

 ## Caveats